 Tallinn European School provides mother tongue teaching (so-called Mother Tongue Programme) for SWALS at Primary or Secondary level if it is requested at least for 5 (five) children of the employees of the institutions and agencies of the European Union (applies to the official languages of the EU).

 International foreign language exam possibilities at Tallinn European School

 Students, who learn French or German as a foreign language, have the possibility to take French or German internationally recognized exams.
 The tests can be taken for free.

 European School foreign language curriculum is established under the Common European Framework of Reference for Languages with 6 language levels: A1, A2, B1, B2, C1, C2.
 The same framework is used for French and German internationally recognized exams.

 The French and German exams take place in April and May.

-Registration to the exams are made in accordance with the rules that are enforced by The Republic of Estonia Ministry of Education and Research and Innove.
+Registration to the exams is made following the rules that are enforced by the Estonian Ministry of Education and Research and Innove.

 1. French – DELF

 DELF is a diploma awarded by the French Ministry of Education to prove the French-language skills of non-French candidates.
 The exams will assess four competencies: understanding of oral speech and written text and oral and written self-expression.
 More information can be found here.

 French exams are meant for TES S2-S6 pupils who can pass the language levels A2, B1 and B2.